Lysong-Seang/voting_system/Project1/ReadMe.md

 The following are instructions on downloading and running the system.

 ## Prerequisites
 You must install Java on your local machine to be able to use the Voting System.
 Additionally, the ballot file must be valid and in csv format, as it is assumed that the file is without errors.
+For testing, we used JUnit Jupiter.

 ## Downloading
 Download the files from https://github.umn.edu/umn-csci-5801-01-S24/repo-Team16/tree/main/Project1 and save it to your local machine.
 Here are the following folders and files: